 The UHMS has received $30,000 in seed money from RestorixHealth to fund the scholarship.
-Alongside our participating educational providers International ATMO, Poseidon Safety International, Simon Fraser University and Wound Care Education Partners, the fund is designed to provide financial support to help technical and nursing professionals become hyperbaric chamber operators.* This includes such goals as becoming a Certified Hyperbaric Technologist, Certified Hyperbaric Nurse, Certified Hyperbaric Specialist or Certified Hyperbaric and Wound Care Specialist.
-If you are a current CHT/CHRN, you are not eligible for the scholarship.
+Alongside our participating educational providers International ATMO, Poseidon Safety International, Simon Fraser University and Wound Care Education Partners.

 The scholarship will directly cover the cost of the introductory course for students who seek and are approved for scholarship funds.
 The funds will be paid directly to the company hosting the course on behalf of each student.
 Travel or other miscellaneous expenses incurred by the student are not eligible for scholarship fund reimbursement.

-To apply for consideration go to https://www.uhms.org/associates-educational-scholarship-application and complete the application.
+To apply for consideration click "scholarship application" button at the top of the page and complete the application.
 Applicants who are approved will be notified via email with further instructions.
-Beginning in 2022 there will be an two-week application period each quarter that will award one scholarship, a total of four per year.

 Here’s a list of agencies that provide certification.